jsmeix/cups-backends/CONTRIBUTING.md

 ```
 Try to find out what that code is about - it does a useful thing.

+The following collection of coding hints should help to get understandable code.

+Don't be afraid to contribute even if your contribution does not match all the coding hints.
+Nevertheless try to understand the idea behind this coding hints
+so that you know how to break them properly when needed
+(i.e. "learn the rules so you know how to break them properly").

 ## Code must be easy to read

 * Variables and functions must have names that explain what they do, even if it makes them longer.